 In early 1972, McCartney and his band Wings released the defiantly political single "Give Ireland Back to the Irish."
 Dipping into controversial waters out of character for McCartney, and though the single was strong and hard-rocking, the BBC thought it was too much and promptly banned it.

 The line "get you ready for my body gun" was too much for U.K. airwaves.
 In later years, McCartney claimed what he was singing was "polygon," not "body gun."
-Despite, or perhaps because of the controversy, the record hit the U.K. and U.S. Top 10.
-Over the years, the song has become mostly forgotten, though McCartney recently resurrected it in concert.
+Despite or perhaps because of the controversy, the record hit the U.K. and U.S. Top 10.

 Listen to Wings Perform 'Hi Hi Hi'

 Paul McCartney Albums Ranked